The Radical of the Kernel of a Certain Differential Operator and Applications to Locally Algebraic Derivations: Some Cases for Non-Commutative Algebras

-Some examples of $R$-derivations with respect to which $\cA$ is decomposable are {\it semi-simple} $R$-derivations, for which $\cA_\lambda$ ($\lambda\in H$) coincides with the eigen-space of $D$ corresponding to the eigenvalue $\lambda$ of $D$, and also {\it locally finite} derivations when the base ring $R$ is an algebraically closed field.
+Some examples of $R$-derivations with respect to which $\cA$ is decomposable are {\it semi-simple} $R$-derivations, for which $\cA_\lambda$ ($\lambda\in H$) coincides with the eigenspace of $D$ corresponding to the eigenvalue $\lambda$ of $D$, and also {\it locally finite} derivations when the base ring $R$ is an algebraically closed field (e.g., see \cite[Proposition $1.3.8$]{E}) .